€ 26,00 (Euro) to

 hearing them for the first time, I like them and I am no longer

 offended by the cardboard tone.
-There's just something hard to nail down or
+Maybe I've managed to dial it away?
+Once you pass a certain threshold, there's just something hard to nail down or

 define about the nature of this creature.
+It's a chameleon.
 It sounds original, like no other synth, so

 that's good.
 I would even put the HS next to Yamaha DX-7 in my museum of